Table of Contents

 Cool Mist Humidifier

 Commonly, people are unsure whether it is best to buy a warm or cool mist humidifier for cats.
-No matter what, you should always opt for a cool mist humidifier.
+No matter what, you should always opt for a cool-mist humidifier.
 It can be tempting to get a warm one, especially if you live in a colder region, but this simply isn’t safe for your cat, and their safety has to come before our comfort.

-Warm mist humidifiers can boil water, which can be hazardous to pets, especially if left in the house alone or a different room overnight.
+Warm mist humidifiers can boil water, which can be hazardous to pets, especially if left in the house alone or in a different room overnight.
 Therefore, the best humidifier for cats with asthma will always be a cool one.
 This way, if they did go near the mist or knock the humidifier over, they won’t get burnt.

 Automatically Turns Off

 When purchasing a humidifier for cats, you also need to ensure the product turns off automatically when the water level gets too low.
 If not, the humidifier can overheat and becomes a potential fire hazard.
-Not only is this dangerous for your cat, but also your home!
+Not only is this dangerous for your cat, but also for your home!
 If you accidentally leave the humidifier on while you’re out of the house without filling up the tank, the outcome could be devastating.
 So, give yourself peace of mind and opt for a humidifier safe for cats that turns off automatically, just in case.